-Grant funding from Equal Justice made it possible to open a legal aid office in northeast Wyoming for the first time in September 2013.
-Based on the successful model of the Rock Springs expansion, the same model was used to launch an Equal Justice office in Gillette. approached the Council Community Service in Gillette, who agreed to donate the space for the attorney's office.
-Equal Justice provided a grant to Legal Aid of Wyoming to cover the cost to employ a full-time attorney for expansion project.
-Council of Community Services is a one-stop-shop for a variety of social services for low-income persons.
+Gillette Project Grant Grant funding from Equal Justice made it possible to open a legal aid office in northeast Wyoming for the first time in September 2013.
+Based on the successful model of the Rock Springs expansion, the same model was used to launch an Equal Justice office in Gillette. approached the Council of Community Service in Gillette, who agreed to donate the space for the attorney's office.
+Equal Justice provided a grant to Legal Aid of Wyoming to cover the cost to employ a full-time attorney for this expansion project.
+The Council of Community Services is a one-stop-shop for a variety of social services for low-income persons.
 The addition of an attorney on site helps to provide a comprehensive set of services to address the needs of the low-income.
 The attorney serves Campbell, Crook, Johnson, Sheridan, and Weston Counties.
 Wyoming Children's Law Center The Wyoming Children's Law Center provides legal assistance to children and families.
 These services help protect children's and families' rights.
-The WCLC provides

-The WCLC opened 72 new cases in 2016.
-Including cases remaining open from last year, the WCLC assisted 92 clients during the year. representation in a variety of areas that affect children, such as providing advocacy to ensure children receive special education services to which they are entitled, representing children or parents of children with disabilities, along with many other types of assistance.
+The WCLC provides representation in a variety of areas that affect children, such as providing advocacy to ensure children receive special education services to which they are entitled, representing children or parents of children with disabilities, along with many other types of assistance.
 The WCLC added an additional full-time attorney with the grant from Equal Justice.
 This increased the number of cases that the WCLC was able to handle over the past year, opening 72 new cases.
-Wyoming Coalition Against Domestic Violence and Sexual Assault Equal Justice has provided grants to support the work of the Coalition Wyoming Against Domestic Violence and Sexual Assault (the "Coalition") since The funds have helped 2012. reach the expand the of Coalition, which is a statewide legal aid provider serving victims of abuse.
-These services are vital to victims, helping not only with protective orders, but helping victims with related such as divorce issues, custody matters.
+Wyoming Coalition Against Domestic Violence and Sexual Assault Equal Justice has provided grants to support the work of the Coalition Wyoming Against Domestic Violence and Sexual Assault (the "Coalition") since The funds have helped 2012. expand the reach of the Coalition, which is a statewide legal aid provider serving victims of abuse.
+These services are vital to victims, helping not only with protective orders, but also helping victims with related such as divorce issues, or custody matters.